154th New York Infantry Regiment

-The 154th New York Infantry Regiment (aka, "The Hardtack Regiment") was an infantry regiment in the Union Army during the American Civil War.
+The 154th New York Infantry Regiment (aka, "The Hardtack Regiment") was an infantry regiment in the U.S. Army during the American Civil War.

 Service

-The 154th New York Infantry was organized at Albion, New York beginning August 19, 1862 and mustered in for three years service on September 24, 1862 under the command of Colonel Addison G. Rice.
+The 154th New York Infantry was organized at Jamestown, Chautauqua County, New York beginning August 19, 1862, and mustered in for three years service on September 24, 1862, under the command of Colonel Addison G. Rice.

-The regiment was attached to 1st Brigade, 2nd Division, XI Corps, Army of the Potomac, to October 1863, and Army of the Cumberland to April 1864.
-2nd Brigade, 2nd Division, XX Corps, Army of the Cumberland and Army of Georgia, to June 1865.
+Training and initial deployment

-The 154th New York Infantry mustered out of service June 11, 1865.
-Recruits and veterans were transferred to the 102nd New York Volunteer Infantry.
+The regiment served in the eastern theater with the Army of the Potomac (AoP) until it was sent west as part of Hooker's reinforcement of the Army of the Cumberland (AoC).
+It remained in the west through the Atlanta Campaign, the March to the Sea, and the Carolinas Campaign, the last two as part of the Army of Georgia (AoG).